therealssj/blog/content/development-updates/Development Update 134.md

 Multi-Spend allows the user to simultaneously send Skycoin to multiple addresses and specify the amount per address.

-Coin Hours Share Factor: This feature allows the sender to control how many of the remaining unburned Coin Hours are to be received by the recipient address.
-The higher the factor chosen, the more Coin Hours will be sent along with the transaction, up to a maximum of 100% of the remaining Coin Hours.
-Note that this setting has no effect on the standard Coin Hour burn rate which is always 50% of the output.

 Previewing Transactions: Allows you to preview transactions before sending.

 Navigating the new wallet features:\